 During the 2015 selection process, Boston Open Impact opted to select two Innovators: Catie’s Closet and Courageous Parents Network (CPN).
 Steve was especially impressed and interested in the work of CPN and signed on to be their presentation advisor.
 Deeply appreciating CPN’s strong leadership, highly innovative, cost effective approach, and important work serving families with children battling serious illness, Steve was honored to be asked to be Board Chair of CPN shortly thereafter.

-Now in its third year funding the “Anything Goes” track, the Boston Open Impact collective continues to learn and grow together as a group.
+Now in its fifth year funding the “Anything Goes” track, the Boston Open Impact collective continues to learn and grow together as a group.
 While Steve and Ellen had been active philanthropists prior to joining Boston Open Impact, this experience has given them a unique opportunity to support earlier-stage, high-impact organizations in a hands-on way, knowing that their support will be multiplied by the SIF process.
 Steve and Ellen are thrilled to have found a way to use their experience, skills and resources to engage and create positive social impact in greater Boston.